How to Stop Judging Yourself: A Guide to Self-Compassion

 For example, if you're judging yourself for making a mistake at work, your answers might be:

-Instead of "I'm so disorganized," try "I'm learning to develop better systems."
+“I’m so disorganized.” → “I’m learning how to create better systems.”

-Replace "I always say the wrong thing," with "I'm practicing my communication skills."
+“I always say the wrong thing.” → “I’m practicing speaking up with confidence.”

-This isn't about positive thinking β it's about accurate thinking that acknowledges both current challenges and potential for growth.
+Words shape how we see ourselves.
+Speak to yourself like someone worth supporting, because you are.
+This isn't about positive thinking – it's about accurate thinking that acknowledges both current challenges and potential for growth.

 Read More: How to Develop A Growth Mindset